Baked Falafel – Vegetarian Recipe

 I was convinced that I would like this food as well, so decided to research some recipes, and prepare a batch for my family.

 Today I will share the final recipe, and assure you that if you like vegetarian food, you will LOVE these.

-These are not your typical falafle…round and deep fried….these are much lighter, since they are baked.
+These are not your typical falafel…round and deep fried….these are much lighter since they are baked.

-The main ingredient is chickpeas, which is a super protein food, hence replacing the traditional need of meat to create a delicious lunch, or light dinner.
+The main ingredient is chickpeas, which is a super protein food, hence replacing the traditional need for meat to create a delicious lunch or light dinner.